-In all instances of an emergency, parents will be directed to the destination student pickup points using the Emergency Radio/TV system.
+In all instances of an emergency, parents will be directed to the destination student pickup points using School Messenger.
 We ask that parents DO NOT come to the school location during an emergency or evacuation, and please stay away from the evacuation routes.